yevheniyc/Autodidact/1i_AWS_ET_Lynda/README.md

 Avoid single points of failure (2 web servers -> 1 database server) - using Relational Database Service (RDS)

 #####Virual Servers (EC2) and Elastic IP
-- EC2 - this are the servers used in AWS
+- EC2 - these are the servers used in AWS
 - Elastic IPs
     - are the static IP addresses designed for cloud computing
     - are created for the account and are not specific to a particular instance